The Best & Cheapest Tax Software for 2023: Top Tax Prep Comparison Review

 • Unemployment income

 Those are commonly used forms by many tax filers.
-The IRS Free File Alliance (see more in my cheapest ways to e-file post) also connects to you many of the free versions I highlight in this article, but they typically have state, age, and income restrictions and can also be limited in the forms that they cover.
-Also, note that both H&R Block and Turbotax are no longer participating in the Free File Alliance.
+The IRS Free File Alliance (see more in my cheapest ways to e-file post) also connects to many of the free versions I highlight in this article, but they typically have strict state, age, and income restrictions and can also be very limited in the forms that they cover.
+Also, note that both H&R Block and TurboTax are not participating in the Free File Alliance.

-Furthermore, you may not be able to transfer to an upgraded paid plan (if needed), without reentering all of your information.
+Furthermore, you may not be able to transfer to an upgraded paid plan (if needed), without re-entering all of your information.
 If you have a simple return, the free versions in this article are just as good, don’t come with the restrictions, and are easily transferred to upgraded versions, if needed.
 Of course, you could always try to go the Free Fillable Forms route too, but I would not advise it.
-It’s a ton of manual work, requires a lot of tax knowledge, and data is purged every year so nothing rolls over year-over-year.
+It’s a ton of manual work, requires a lot of tax knowledge, and data is purged every year so nothing transfers from one year to the next.

 If you’re looking to pay for whatever tax software is the best fit or you’ve used before, here are some discount coupon promo codes to utilize, in order to get the best price if you need to upgrade to a paid version later on in the filing process.
-I have affiliate partner relationships with almost every tax software programs, and they have provided me with special discounted pricing to offer to my readers that is the best you will be able to find anywhere, automatically applied by using the links below (for a limited-time only).
+I have affiliate partner relationships with every major tax software program, and each has provided me with special discounted pricing to offer readers that is the best pricing publicly available, automatically applied by using the links below (for a limited-time only).

 6. FreeTaxUSA: lowest price at link on state e-file